AdrKacz/IA-BDI/README.md

 *[@AdrKacz](https://github.com/AdrKacz), [@mbeaufre](https://github.com/mbeaufre), Master Artificial Intelligence Ecole Centrale Lyon - Lyon 1*

+*If you have any questions, please contact use or raise an Issue or a Pull Request*

 This is a 2D-simulation of multiple spaceships travelling through empty space to gather resources.

 Spaceships are only aware of what is in front of them and can release markers that diffuse in space.